Montpelier, Brighton: Demography and politics

 Montpelier and Clifton Hill are predominantly residential: about 20% of buildings have other uses, primarily commercial and retail.
 Some areas have clusters of small shops, and there are many pubs and restaurants.
 The southern part of Montpelier is very close to Brighton's main retail area, Western Road and the Churchill Square shopping centre.
 Many streets provide long southward views towards the sea.

 The area forms part of Brighton and Hove City Council's Regency ward, one of 21 wards in the city.
 This is part of the Brighton Pavilion parliamentary constituency, which elected Caroline Lucas of the Green Party at the 2010 General Election.
 She held the seat with an increased majority at the 2015 General Election.

 Regency is classified as a "Prospering Metropolitan B" ward by the Office for National Statistics.
 0.91% of the United Kingdom population live in such a ward, whose characteristics include much lower proportions of children, manufacturing sector workers, detached houses and households with more than one car than the national average, and much higher proportions of single-person households, people qualified to degree level and privately rented accommodation than the average.
 Population density is also much higher in Prospering Metropolitan B wards than in the United Kingdom as a whole.

 The Regency ward covers 235.5 acre of central Brighton, bounded by Seven Dials to the north, the ancient Brighton/Hove parish boundary to the west, the English Channel to the south and Dyke Road, North Street and Old Steine to the east.
 It therefore includes territory that is not part of Montpelier, whose southern boundary at Western Road runs through the middle of the ward.
-At the time of the United Kingdom Census 2001, for which the size of the ward was measured at 88 acre, Regency had a population of 8,510.
+At the time of the 2001 United Kingdom census, for which the size of the ward was measured at 88 acre, Regency had a population of 8,510.
 Its population density of 96.25 persons per hectare was much higher than that of the city Brighton and Hove (29.98) and of South East England as a whole (4.2).
 The ethnic mix is similar to that of the wider city and of South East England as a whole: in the Census, 93.3% of people in Regency classified themselves as White, 2.1% as Mixed, 1.88% as Asian or Asian British, 1.79% as Chinese or Other, and 0.93% as Black British.
 The largest differences in comparison to Brighton and Hove overall were the lower proportion of White people and the higher proportion belonging to Chinese or other ethnic groups.
 The gender balance is significantly different from that of the city as a whole: while 48.38% of Brighton and Hove's residents were male (as recorded by the 2001 Census), the proportion rose to 54.49% of people in Regency ward.